Mike McGinty

-Michael McGinty is an American retired soccer player who is currently an assistant coach with North Carolina FC in the USL Championship.
+Michael McGinty (born August 17, 1971) is an American retired soccer player who is currently an assistant coach with Sporting JAX in USL Championship.
 During his career, McGinty played as a goalkeeper for various Major League Soccer teams.

 Playing career

 During his playing career, McGinty played college soccer for Wake Forest University, and was a backup goalie for various A-League and MLS teams.

 Coaching career

 Virginia Cavaliers

 From 1999 until 2009, McGinty served on George Gelnovatch's coaching staff at the University of Virginia.

 Saint Louis Billikens

 On March 10, 2010, McGinty was hired as the head coach for the Saint Louis Billikens men's soccer team.
 McGinty was formally introduced on March 23, 2010.

 On November 10, 2017, it was announced that McGinty's contract with Saint Louis University was not renewed.
 McGinty finished his coaching career for the Billikens with an 81–56–14 record.

 North Carolina FC

 After serving as a coach with various United States youth national teams, McGinty joined Dave Sarachan's staff at North Carolina FC of the USL Championship.